Certora/Documentation/docs/prover/cli/options.md

 ### `--nondet_minimal_difficulty`

 **What does it do?**
-This option sets the minimal difficulty threshold for the auto-summarization mode enabled by {ref}`--nondet_difficult_funcss`.
+This option sets the minimal difficulty threshold for the auto-summarization mode enabled by {ref}`--nondet_difficult_funcs`.

 **When to use it**
 If the results of an initial run with {ref}`--nondet_difficult_funcs` were unsatisfactory,